 The cello is quite a large, cumbersome instrument and is not ideally suited to high-speed virtuosity.
-Compared to the violin, saxophone, clarinet and many other more virtuosic (fast-response) instruments, the distances between the notes on the cello are greater, and the instrument speaks slower.
-Taking an analogy from the world of motor vehicles, the cello would be somewhere between a truck (doublebass) and a Ferrari (violin).
+Compared to the violin, saxophone, clarinet, and many other more virtuosic (fast-response) instruments, the distances between the notes on the cello are greater, and the instrument speaks slower.
+Taking an analogy from the world of motor vehicles, the cello would be somewhere between a truck (double bass) and a Ferrari (violin).
 In the animal world, it would be somewhere between an elephant and a hummingbird: a large sheep perhaps??!!

 “Fast” is a very interesting and wide concept.
 When looking at the problems posed by a “fast passage” we need to differentiate between the different types of problems that fast playing can pose.
 Some fast passages are very short, with only a few fast movements following on from each other rapidly in succession.
-Rather than “fast” passages we probably think of these as “tricky” passages.
+Rather than “fast” passages we probably think of these as “tricky” bits.
 Here the main problem is the rapid coordination of just a few different movements.
-At the other extreme we can have very long fast passages, in which problems of endurance, reading, memory and inner visualisation are added to the speed/coordination requirements.
+At the other extreme, we can have very long fast passages, in which problems of endurance, reading, memory and inner visualisation are added to the speed/coordination requirements.

 PRACTICAL TIPS FOR HOW TO PLAY AND PRACTICE FAST PASSAGES

-In order to be able to play fast we do also need to practice fast, but this is perhaps the last phase of working up to fast passages.
+To be able to play fast, we do also need to practice fast, but this is perhaps the last phase of working up to fast passages.
 If we can’t play a passage at a moderate speed with absolute ease, we will never be able to play it comfortably and securely at a fast speed.
-Practicing slowly with the utmost relaxation teaches us a lot and prepares us for fast playing, but practicing fast also teaches us many useful things, most notably:
+Practising slowly with the utmost relaxation teaches us a lot and prepares us for fast playing, but practising fast also teaches us many useful things, most notably:

 - to be relaxed (otherwise we will seize up along the way)

 - to just let go and trust our body’s automatic programming (because at high speed it is impossible to consciously play every note individually)

 - to read as far ahead as possible of what we are playing